calculix/CalculiX-Examples/Elements/Shell/README.md

 - The S3 element is too stiff and shows strange stress pattersn
 - The S4R element can't represent bending, the stiffness results just from shear stiffness.
 - The S8R element exhibits hourglassing if there is just one element over the cross section.
-Yet the stress values and maximum displacements at the symmetry plane are acceptable
+Yet the stress values and maximum displacements at the plane of symmetry are acceptable
 - S4, S6 and S8 converge well, while S4 is most efficient, S8 is least efficient in terms of precision versus number of nodes.
 Efficience in terms of computing time may be different.

 | Type    | 200    | 100 | 50 | 20 | 10 | 5